mschlafly/baxterplaysyahtzee/README.md

 In our actual demonstration, the playing dice are to start in a cup at the edge of Baxter's "playing space" on a table.
 The cup will always start at a known location near Baxter's left arm.
 Baxter will pick up the cup filled with dice, and then dump them onto the table.
-While shaking the cup was part of our original proposal, we realized that it was unnecessary and that turning the wrist joint at the end of the left arm would be sufficient as a "roll".
-We created a physical boundary around Baxter's playing space on the table in order to confine the dice to an area with somewhat consistent lighting and in full view of Baxter's head camera.
+While shaking the cup was part of our original proposal, we realized that it was unnecessary and that turning the wrist joint at the end of the left arm would be sufficient enough to "roll" the dice.
+We created a physical boundary around Baxter's playing space on the table in order to confine the dice to an area with somewhat consistent lighting and in reach of Baxter's arm.
-We have a computer vision algorithm running on a node that detects dice from Baxter's camera feed and then stores the value of each of these dice.
-The values of the dice are then added up and sent to another node running a Yahtzee game engine.
-We were not able to get a full version of our Yahtzee game engine integrated with the rest of our system, but in theory, a corresponding "best move" for the game will be found based upon the tallied score from the dice.
-An implementation of the "best move" would have Baxter picking up a subset of the rolled dice and then re-rolling those dice in order to achieve a higher score.
-In our demo, we decided to have Baxter pick up the dice and place them back into the cup at the edge of the workspace to represent a completion of a turn.
+We have a computer vision algorithm running on a node that detects the positions of the dice , as well as their values, using the feed from Baxter's head camera.
+Baxter then hones in on a single dice and uses its arm camera to calculate a finer position for that die within the work space.
+We were not able to get a full version of our Yahtzee game engine integrated with the rest of our system, but in theory, a running total would be kept of the values of the rolled dice and then sent to the game engine node.
+The corresponding "best move" for the game would be found by the game engine based upon this score.
+Certain dice would then be picked up and placed back in the cup at the edge of the workspace.
+An implementation of the "best move" would have Baxter rolling a subset of the dice to maximize its score.
+In our demo, we decided to have Baxter pick up the dice and place them back into the cup at the edge of the workspace after each roll to represent completion of its turn.
+Further adjustments were made to our repository after demo day to increase our system's robustness.

-But we did calibrate its head camera using Python.
-See /camera_calibration.

 ### 2. Get the Pose of Table Surface